 Narcissist couples aren’t really able to provide love and affection to each other.
 They might seem to be doing so in the beginning, but soon everyone is clear on what their roles are.

-The narcissist demands, and their partner provides.
-They don’t have interest in their spouse’s feelings, needs, and interests.
-They do have interest in their own wants and requirements.
+The narcissist demands and their partner provides.
+They don’t have an interest in their spouse’s feelings, needs, and interests.
+They do have an interest in their own wants and requirements.
 They will talk and never listen.
 They will ask and never give back.

 When two narcissists are in love – Narcissist couples

-You would expect a narcissist to find someone who is insecure and a natural people-pleaser, so that they don’t have to work too much on getting them into that slave-like position.
+You would expect a narcissist to find someone who is insecure and a natural people-pleaser so they don’t have to work too much on getting them into that slave-like position.
 And this does happen most of the time.

 Nonetheless, there’s also another possibility, and that is for two narcissists to become a narcissist couple.
 We can’t say exactly why this happens.
 As we’ll show you in the next section, research even shows that two narcissists tend to be in a relationship perhaps even more than with non-narcissistic people.
 We could assume a several reasons for this.

 The first is that similarities attract.
 We’ll talk more about this option in a bit.